Excel Notebook

 =SUMIFS(Table1[amount], Table1[station_code], "S001", Table1[parking_type], "hourly")

--- revenue for a station referenced by cell A2
+-- revenue for a station coming from cell A2

 =SUMIFS(Table1[amount], Table1[station_code], A2, Table1[parking_type], "hourly")